 Un- Or Under-Employed Travel Grants

-NOTE: You must be a current 2014-2015 (not a temporary) member of SCMS and your paper must have been accepted for the 2015 Montreal conference in order to apply for the waivers or grants.
+NOTE: You must be a full paid 2014-2015 (not a temporary) member of SCMS and your paper must have been accepted for the conference in order to apply for a waiver or travel grant.

 To be considered for any of the grants outlined above, please login to the SCMS website and complete the online application form (available once acceptance and declined proposal notifications are emailed in November) by Monday, December 22, 14 (5pm CT).
 Note: please do not submit more than one application.